wwwwwwzx/3DSRNGTool/README.md

 - Mewtwo: Mew!
 - Xerneas, Yveltal:
 - Zygarde: Zzzz-dddd-aaaaaa!
-- Kanto Legendary Birds: No dialogue.
-Press arrow key or use circle pad to run to it.
-(Hold circle pad in one direction and unpause)
+- Kanto Legendary Birds: No dialogue.\* Press arrow key or use circle pad to run to it.\*\*
 - Mystery Gift: xxx received xxx!
-- Pidgey: No dialogue.
-Wait at the first line of the grass.
+- Pidgey: No dialogue.\* Wait at the first line of the grass.
 The encounter will happen at the 2nd row of grass.
-Press arrow key or use circle pad to run to it.
-(Hold circle pad in one direction and unpause)
+Press arrow key or use circle pad to run to it.\*\*
 - Kanto Starters: You picked xxx. then!
 I see.
 That's simply wonderful!
 - Snorlax: Snorlax opened its eyes wide!
 - Lucario: Lucario is staring intently at xxx.
 Will you take Lucario with you?
 Yes/No
 - Lapras: Would you mind taking Lapras with you on your journey?
 Sure!/I coundn't
+- Berry Tree: A Pokemon appeared!
-- Shaking Trash Can: No dialogue.
+- Shaking Trash Can: No dialogue.\*

 ##### Omega Ruby and Alpha Sapphire
 - Portal / Hoopa Ring:  Would you like to put your hand deep in the hole? / Would you like to examine it?
 Yes/No
 - Soaring Legends: Despite that, do you want to fly into the clouds? / Do you want to fly into the gap?
 Yes/No
 - Storyline Latios/Latias: xxx joined your team!
 - Eon Ticket Latios/Latias: Hyahhn!
-- Primal Kyogre/Groudon: No dialogue.
-(Tip: for consistent delay, use D-pad to move along grid.
-Do NOT open the wild view during the delay.
-The delay varied from console and save. and it should be an odd number)
+- Primal Kyogre/Groudon: No dialogue.\*  (Do NOT open the wild view during the delay.
+The delay varies from console and save. and it should be an odd number)
 - Rayquaza: Kiiiryarrrarrrarrrraaaashiiiii!!!
 (Tip: Wait until it finishes its movement)
 - Deoxys: The stone tablet before you--!!!
-- Regirock, Regice and Registeel: No dialogue.
-(Tip: for consistent delay, use D-pad to move along grid)
+- Regirock, Regice and Registeel: No dialogue.\*
 - Regigigas: Zut zutt!
 - Starters(Gen 2/4/5): "Yes, that one from the xxx region."
-- Wrumple: No dialogue.
-Wait after the second step in grass.
+- Wrumple: No dialogue.\* Wait after the second step in grass.
 The encounter will happen at the 3rd steps in grass.
-Press arrow key or use circle pad to run to it.
-(Hold circle pad in one direction and unpause)
+Press arrow key or use circle pad to run to it.\*\*
 - Cosplay Pikachu: "You'll really, really, really stand out if you two go on stage with matching costumes!"
 - Castform/Sharpedo/Carmerupt/Gift eggs(Wynaut/Togepi): xxx recieved xxx.
 - Beldum: xxx obtained a Beldum
 - Spiritomb: Shahhh!
 - Kecleon: The startled Pokemon attacked!
+- Voltorb, Electrode: No dialogue.\*

+Tip:
-- Voltorb, Electrode: No dialogue.
-(Tip: for consistent delay, use D-pad to move along grid)
+ \* for consistent delay, use D-pad to move along grid
+ \*\*Hold circle pad in one direction and unpause.

 #### Generation 7